refresh-bio/vclust/README.md

 For datasets containing up to 1000 viral genomes, Vclust is available at [http://www.vclust.org](http://www.vclust.org).

-## 2. Installation
+## 2. Requirements

 Vclust requires Python 3.7 or higher.

+## 3. Installation

 To install Vclust, you can either download the pre-compiled binaries or compile the dependencies from source.
 The compilation process typically takes a few minutes.

 ### Option 1: Download precompiled binaries